 The specific is evacuation and repatriation insurance coverage, most travel policies do not cover this, please check with your provider to see if you are covered.

 The food prepared at the huts is typical of the region and generally guests are blown away by the delicious meals.
-If you have dietary restrictions, please let us know and we will plan accordingly.
-Typically there are vegetarian options available.
+It is super important for us to have advance notice of any dietary restrictions so we can inform the hut custodians.
+Vegetarian options can be accommodated, however, some intolerances may not be catered to.

 There is a maximum of 6 guests per trip.
 Due to the flexible nature of the groups please check with us to see what dates are available.